Couldn't find what you looking for?

 Walking prescribed for cancer patients

 As a result, Dr John L Marshall MD, a cancer specialist at Georgetown University Hospital, Washington DC prescribes walking for his cancer patients.
 He advises patients to get a dog in order to make sure they walk regularly.
-He said the research showed that the reduction in patients’ chances of dying from colon cancer was greater than could be obtained by chemotherapy.
-He added that exercise both before and after diagnosis produced the greatest benefit, but even taking up exercise afterwards proved beneficial, showing again, that it’s never too late to start.
+He said the research showed that the reduction in patients’ risk of dying from colon cancer was greater than could be obtained by chemotherapy.
+He added that exercise both before and after diagnosis produced the greatest benefit, but even taking up exercise after being diagnosed with cancer proved to be very beneficial, showing again, that it’s never too late to start.
 He says he tells patients:

 Walking protects against other cancers too